 One reason for skewed patterns of participation, and perhaps for the limited number of events in some bodies, is funding.
 There is little information available on who pays for most thematic sessions.
 My understanding is that funding comes in six ways.
 First, some events, and some logistics, can be covered from the regular budget.
 Second, speakers based in Geneva incur no expenses.
 Third, international organizations and speakers from large firms pay for themselves.
-Fourth, the Secretariat attempts to find money from the WTO Institute for Training and Technical Cooperation (ITTC) to fund travel costs for academic experts, NGOs and some capital-based officials.
+Fourth, some funds come from the WTO Institute for Training and Technical Cooperation (ITTC) to fund travel costs for academic experts, NGOs and some capital-based officials (WTO, 2019a, p. para 167).
 Fifth, sometimes one or more Members provide funds for an event.
 Finally, if Members suggest a speaker from their country, they are expected to pay the costs, which leads to more developed country than developing country speakers from capitals.